What is Heuristic Evaluation? An Essential Guide

 2. Selecting Heuristics

 While there are many sets of heuristics, Jakob Nielsen’s 10 usability heuristics are widely recommended.
 They cover essential aspects like system visibility, error prevention, and user control.
-A common set of heuristics will ensure that the team is on the same page and consistent with the guidelines of evaluation.
+A common set of heuristics will ensure that the team is on the same page and consistent with the evaluation guidelines.

 3. Define the Scope

 Define what exactly you’re evaluating.
-You need to focus on specific aspects like a particular task, section of the site, user group, or device type.
+You need to focus on specific aspects, such as a particular task, a section of the site, a user group, or a device type.
 A narrower scope allows for a more detailed evaluation, which helps save time, and resources while ensuring high efficiency and focused results.

 4. Documentation Tools